About

 During the era of Umar bin Abdulaziz, the pool grew so abundant that it became hard to find recipients who needed it.
 That was the proof of concept — and the historical reference for what we're rebuilding now, in software, at internet scale, open to everyone.

-We use modern technology — Stripe, USDC, KYC, audited financials, halal-screened investments — to recreate the same mechanism.
+We use modern technology — member-owned accounts, USDC, KYC, audited financials, halal-screened investments — to recreate the same mechanism.
 The principles haven't changed.
 The infrastructure has.

-A small, independent nonprofit.
-Governed by an independent board.
-Overseen on religious-ethics by a Sharia Supervisory Board.
+An independent registrar — a technology of Fotoh, Inc. Governed by an independent board.
+Overseen on religious-ethics by a Religious-Ethics Board.
 Audited annually.

 The Board is in constitution.
-Members will be announced as Form 1023 is approved and the organization is fully chartered.
+Members will be announced as the organization is fully chartered.
 Initially: 5 independent directors representing finance, community institutions, religious scholarship, technology, and impact measurement.

 The SSB is in constitution.
 It will oversee the halal investment policy, lending compliance, and the ethics-grounded operation of the pool.
 Members and rulings will be published transparently when the Board is seated.